Tuesday, May 30, 2017

 The coolness of python scripts.

 One of the many tools available for testing Virtual SAN is a buried python script called vsan.DiskFaultInjection.pyc.
 Located in the /usr/lib/vmware/vsan/bin directory, this utility can generate permanent or transient errors.
+Furthermore, it can emulate unplugging of disks.

 Using the -h option (for help), an administrator can see the options available for this command.
 Only to be used pre-production, this script can generate failures to allow the user to understand what happens in such cases.

 Below is an example of what happens when a capacity disk is affected by such permanent failure.
 In the case of a raid5 virtual machine, the virtual machine would continue to run.
 If enough servers and/or disks are available, the rebuilding of the date would take place immediately.
+The -p option is used for permanent errors and the -u option to unplug a disk.

 Errors would be seen everywhere, notice the capture below.